 Step 9.
 Keep your source code under Version Control

-Refer to the section Version Control with PyCharm for details.
+Refer to the section Version control for details.

 In addition to traditional version control, you can use the local history.
-With Local History, PyCharm automatically tracks changes you make to the source code, the results of refactoring, etc.
+With Local History, PyCharm automatically tracks changes you make to the source code, the results of refactoring, and so on

 Step 10.
 Remote development